lilydao11/data-science-sp2023/challenges/c04-gapminder-assignment.md

   significant outlier where in 1952 the GDP per capita was over
   \$100,000.
 Since most continents had a GDP per capita of under
   \$15,000, all the data was compressed to be able to fit this outlier.
-  To be able to see most of the data in an informative manner, I took out this outlier.
-This allows us to see the distribution of the GDP per capita for the different continents.
+  To be able to see most of the data in an informative manner, I adjusted the y-axis to be a log scale.
+While this is less intuitive to interpret, it prevents the compression of most of the data.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).